 Who are stairlifts for?

 An occupational therapist (OT) can initially assess whether a stairlift would be suitable for your wants and needs.
-And if it is a case of when, not whether, then an OT can tell you when it is the right time to get one.
+And if it's a case of when, not if, then an OT can tell you when it is the right time to get one.